dortania/OpenCore-Install-Guide/clover-conversion/Clover-config.md

 **USB**:

 * FixOwnership: `UEFI -> Quirk -> ReleaseUsbOwnership`
-  * It is highly recommended to enable `XHCI Hand-off` in your BIOS.
-More details [here](https://https://dortania.github.io/OpenCore-Post-Install/misc/xhci-handoff.html)
+  * You should also enable `XHCI Hand-off` in your BIOS
 * ClockID: `DeviceProperties -> Add -> PciRoot... -> AAPL,clock-id`
 * HighCurrent: `DeviceProperties -> Add -> PciRoot... -> AAPL, HighCurrent`
   * Irrelevant for OS X 10.11 and newer